On the Minimum Length of Functional Batch Codes with Small Recovery Sets: Preliminaries and notation

 In this section, we present notations and some results that will be used in the sequel.
 We denote by $\nn$ the set of natural numbers (including zero), ${\nn}^{+} = \nn \backslash \{ 0 \}$.
 We also denote by $\zz$ the set of integers, and by $\rr$ the set of real numbers.
 We adopt the notation $[n]$ for $n \in \nn$, $n \ge 1$, to denote the set $\{1,2,\cdots,n\}$.
 Throughout the paper, let $\ff_2$ be a field with two elements.
-For the matrix $\bldG$, we denote by $\bldg^{(j)}$ its $j$-th column.
-Additionally, $\mathbf{e}_{i}$ denotes the unit vector with a 1 in position $i$ and 0-s elsewhere, and $\bldzero$ denotes the all-zero vector.
-For a set $T$ of vectors over $\ff_2$, we denote by $\langle T \rangle$ their linear span.
+For a matrix $\bldG$, we denote by $\bldg^{(j)}$ its $j$-th column.
+Additionally, $\mathbf{e}_{i}$ denotes the unit vector with a one in position $i$ and zeros elsewhere, and $\bldzero$ denotes the all-zero vector.
+For a set $T$ of vectors over $\ff_2$, we denote by $\langle T \rangle$ its linear span.

 \begin{definition} For $n\in \nn$ and $m\in \zz$ with $0\leq m\leq n$, we define $(n)_m:=n(n-1)\cdots (n-m+1)$; in particular, $(n)_0=1$ and $(n)_n=n!$. \end{definition}

 Numbers $(n)_m$ are often called \emph{falling factorials}.
 We use the following well-known result. \ble{LLfall} Let $m,n \in \nn^{+}$, $n \ge m$.
 It holds: $(n)_m\leq (n-(m-1)/2)^m\leq n^m$. \ele \bpf The first inequality follows from the arithmetic mean-geometric mean inequality; the second one is obvious. \epf